An Automaton Group with PSPACE-Complete Word Problem

-Finally, in \autoref{sec:compressedWP}, we also investigate the compressed word problem for automaton groups.
+Finally, in \cref{sec:compressedWP}, we also investigate the compressed word problem for automaton groups.
 Here, the (input) state sequence is given as a so-called \emph{straight-line program} (a context-free grammar which generates exactly one word).
+Alternatively, the compressed word problem can also be considered as a circuit value problem where the input gates of the circuit are labeled by group elements and the inner gates compute the product of group elements.
+See \cite{lohrey2014compressed} or \cite[Chapter~4]{bassino2020complexity} for more information on the compressed word problem.
 By uncompressing the input sequence and applying the above mentioned non-deterministic linear-space algorithm, one can see that the compressed word problem can be solved in \EXPSPACE.
 Thus, the more interesting part is to prove that this algorithm cannot be improved significantly: we show that there is an automaton group with an \EXPSPACE-hard compressed word problem.
-This result is interesting because, by taking the disjoint union of the two automata, we obtain a group whose (ordinary) word problem is \PSPACE-complete and whose compressed word problem is \EXPSPACE-complete and, thus, provably more difficult by the space hierarchy theorem \cite[Theorem~6]{stearns1965hierarchies} (or e.\,g.\ \cite[Theorem~4.8]{arora2009computational}).
+This result is interesting because, by taking the disjoint union of the two automata, we obtain a group whose (ordinary) word problem is \PSPACE-complete and whose compressed word problem is \EXPSPACE-complete and, thus, provably more difficult by the space hierarchy theorem \cite[Theorem~6]{stearns1965hierarchies} (or e.\,g.\ \cite[Theorem~7.2, p.~145]{papadimitriou97computational} or \cite[Theorem~4.8]{arora2009computational}).
 To the best of our knowledge, this was the first known example of such a group.
 Meanwhile, however, Bartholdi, Figelius, Lohrey and the second author found other examples of groups whose compressed word problem is provably harder than their (ordinary) word problem \cite{BartholdiFLW20}.
-These example include the Grigorchuk group, Thompsons' groups and several other groups defined in terms of wreath products.
+These example include the Grigorchuk group, Thompsons' groups and several others defined in terms of wreath products.

 Other explicit previous results on the compressed word problem for automaton groups do not seem to exist.
 However, it was observed by Gillibert \cite{gillibert2019personal} that the proof of \cite[Proposition~6]{dangeli2017complexity} also yields an automaton semigroup with an \EXPSPACE-complete compressed word problem in a rather straightforward manner.
 For the case of groups, it is possible to adapt the construction used by Gillibert to prove the existence of an automaton group with an undecidable order problem \cite{gillibert2018automaton} slightly to obtain an automaton group with a \PSPACE-hard compressed word problem \cite{gillibert2019personal}.